 Help Desk or Service Desk – Semantics or Strategy?

-So what is the difference between a Help Desk and Service Desk?
-Is this just a matter of semantics and terminology or are these in fact very different and distinct disciplines that impact an organization’s IT approach and strategy?
-Yes I know, I am revisiting this age old discussion and question but it is such an interesting topic that has lots of different answers, interpretations and points of view.
+What is the difference between a Help Desk and Service Desk?
+Is it just a matter of semantics and terminology or are these in fact very different and distinct disciplines that impact an organization’s IT approach and strategy?
+It is an interesting topic that has lots of different answers, interpretations and points of view.
 I believe the answer is that it is a little bit of both.
 In this post I will try to explain the basic similarities and differences between the two and point out some of the considerations that should be made when determining which type of system will best meet your needs.

-The distinction between the help desk and the service desk today is pretty fluid, as a matter of fact, just a simple search reveals equal numbers of people who do and don’t believe there’s a difference.
-Some of the discussions and views on this topic are based on how organizations interpret these words and some are more specific using the ITIL 3 meaning and guidelines.
+The distinction between the help desk and the service desk today is pretty fluid, often simply based on how organizations interpret these words and some are more specific to using ITIL guidelines.
 I wouldn’t say that anyone is more right than the other and there are no hard and fast rules that mandate the use or best practice.
 It really depends on what works best from an organizational standpoint, an organization’s size and level of IT complexity ultimately meeting your customer and business needs.

 Let’s start with some of the standard or most widely used definitions of these two terms along with some examples and differences of each:

-Help Desk – the IT Help Desk is viewed as more tactical or I’ll say more day to day actionable helping to quickly resolve end customers immediate needs and technical issues and incidents (sometimes referred to as externally focused).
-It can be separate or part of the Service Desk to improve the overall organization’s Customer Services.
-The ultimate goal of the Help Desk is to offer first contact resolution as efficiently and quickly as possible.
+Help Desk – the IT Help Desk is typically viewed as being more tactical with the primary goal being to help quickly resolve end users immediate needs and technical issues and incidents.
+The IT Help Desk can be separate or part of a larger Service Desk operation to improve the overall organization’s Customer Services.
+The ultimate goal of the Help Desk is to resolve end user issues and requests as efficiently and quickly as possible.

-- Single point of contact (SPOC) for IT Support
+- Act as a single point of contact (SPOC) for IT Support

 - Basic Incident Management and Problem Management

-- Limited integration with other IT Service Management Processes
+- Offers some limited integrations with other IT Service Management Processes

-- Some areas/application supported by specialty groups outside of the help desk
+- Some areas/applications supported by specialty groups outside of the help desk

-- Level 1/2 support and passes incident ownership if escalation is needed
+- Provide level 1, 2 support and pass incident ownership if escalation is needed

 - Problem resolution and escalation procedures

-Service Desk – the IT Service Desk is thought of as a broader term that is more strategic and cross organizational (sometimes referred to as internally or organizationally focused).
-This looks at the business needs rather than solely focused on resolving the user’s needs and takes into account the broader business context.
-The ITIL 3 definition of the Service Desk (Service Operation) is the Single Point of Contact between the Service Provider and the Users.
+Service Desk – the IT Service Desk is thought of as a broader term that is more strategic and cross organizational.
+This looks at the business needs rather than being solely focused on resolving the user’s needs and takes into account the broader business context.
+The ITIL definition of the Service Desk (Service Operation) is the Single Point of Contact between the Service Provider and the Users.
 A typical Service Desk manages Incidents and Service Requests, and also handles communication with the Users.
 The Service Desk typically has a help desk component and should have an overall goal of improving IT and business processes across the organization looking for opportunities for all IT processes (including the Help Desk) to run more efficiently.

-- Full integration with other Service Management process
+- Full integration with other IT Service Management processes

 - Act as Single Point of Contact for all IT areas/applications/business processes